SACHIN-MOURYA/Task_Manager/README.md

 ## Objective

-Straightforward task management application that focuses on core functionality and a user-friendly interface.
+Straight forward task management application that focuses on core functionality and a user-friendly interface.

 ## Core Features